kubernetes/autoscaler/README.md

 ## Contact Info

 Interested in autoscaling?
 Want to talk?
-Have questions, concenrns or great ideas?
+Have questions, concerns or great ideas?

 Please join us on #sig-autoscaling at https://kubernetes.slack.com/.
 Moreover, every Thursday we host a 30min sig-autoscaling meeting on